ChatSecure/OTRKit/README.md

 ## License

-The code for this project is provided under the Modified BSD license.
+The code for this project is dual licensed under the [LGPLv2.1+](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt) and [MPL 2.0](http://www.mozilla.org/MPL/2.0/).
 The required dependencies are under terms of a seperate license (LGPL).
 More information is available in the [LICENSE](https://github.com/ChatSecure/OTRKit/blob/master/LICENSE) file.